yashwagle/Parallel-Computing-Projects/Parallel Optimal Binary Search Tree/readme.md

 ![alt text](DataSizeVsTime.png)

-Time in seconds v/s number of keys colors specify the number of threads
+Time in seconds v/s number of keys colors; specify the number of threads

 Bar chart of the same data